 There were trials of the Su-15TM with ground attack stores such as bombs and unguided rocket packs carried on the belly pylons, with one even modified to carry a tactical nuclear weapon.
 However, the Su-15TM was generally unsuited to the attack role, and such stores were never carried in operational practice.

 * The Flagon was a powerful and complex aircraft, and so, as with the Su-9, the decision was made to build a tandem two-seat conversion trainer variant to ease conversion to the type.
 The result was the "Su-15UT", which was a baseline Su-15 with a 45 centimeter (18 inch) fuselage stretch and a tandem cockpit arrangement like that of the Su-9U -- though it did have the pop-up periscope.
 The Su-15UT had no radar or datalink; it was not combat-capable and usually carried dummy missiles.
-NATO assigned the variant the codename of "Flagon-C".
+NATO assigned the variant the reporting name of "Flagon-C".

 After the introduction of the Su-15TM, the decision was made to implement a conversion trainer based on that configuration, resulting in the "Su-15UM".
 It looked like a late-production Su-15TM with the tandem-seat cockpit arrangement, but it lacked the fuselage stretch of the Su-15UT.
 Once again, there was no radar, but it could carry R-60 AAMs and the cannon packs, giving it a limited combat capability.
-NATO assigned it the codename of "Flagon-G".
+NATO assigned it the reporting name of "Flagon-G".
 The Su-15TM was the last of the Flagon series built, ending production in 1979.
 A total of 1,290 Flagons of all types was built, all at the Novosibirsk factory.
 As with the Su-9/11, all served with the PVO and none were exported.BACK_TO_TOP

 * The Su-15 was a significant component of the PVO's interceptor strength from the mid-1970s through the 1980s, and it actually saw a surprising amount of action.
 There were encounters with the mysterious "reconnaissance balloons"; 1975 was recorded as a particularly active year for balloon intrusions, with 16 spotted and 13 destroyed, 5 of them by Su-15s.
 It should be noted that Russian sources claim that balloon overflights didn't stop then, with records of balloon shoot-downs as late as 1990.